senchalabs/docs-i18n/guides/views/README.md

-# Using Views in your Applications
+# Using Views in Your Applications

-From the user's point of view, your application is just a collection of views.
-Although much of the value of the app is in the Models and Controllers, the Views are what the user interacts with directly.
-In this guide we're going to look at how to create the views that build your application.
+From a user's point of view, your application is simply a collection of views.
+Although much of the value of the app is in the Models and Controllers, users directly interact with the Views.
+In this guide we are going to look at how to create the views that build your application.

 ## Using Existing Components

-The easiest way to create a view is to just use Ext.create with an existing Component.
-For example, if we wanted to create a simple Panel with some HTML inside we can just do this:
+The easiest way to create a view is to use Ext.create with an existing Component.
+For example, if we wanted to create a simple Panel with some HTML inside, we can use the following code:

     @example
     Ext.create('Ext.Panel', {